5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/README.md

 # Fixing Sleep and Wake issues

-This section contains Guides, Hotpatches and Settings for resolving common issues related to Sleep and Wake, especially on but not limited to Laptops.
+This section contains Guides, Hotpatches and Settings for resolving common issues related to Sleep and Wake, occuring especially on but not limited to Laptops.
 The following areas are covered (open the corresponding folder for the guide):

 ## 1.`PTSWAKTTS` Sleep and Wake fix